 Under the product Section of Vultr, click the Plus button and deploy a new server.

-Setting up SSH keys to connect to your VPS is not covered in my guide but can be found in this link on Vultr's website: here
+Setting up SSH keys to connect to your VPS is not covered in my guide but can be found on Vultr's documentation website.

-Unfortunately the Docker installation package that's typically available in the official Ubuntu repository is likely not to be the latest version.
-To ensure we use the latest version for Ubuntu 18.04 lets grab it from the official Docker Repo..
+Unfortunately, the Docker installation package that's typically available in the official Ubuntu repository is likely not to be the latest version.
+To ensure we use the latest version of Ubuntu 18.04 let's grab it from the official Docker Repo.

 sudo apt update